HALLSTED L. HOPPING, LCDR, USN

 Silhouetted against the rising sun, Hoppings dive bomber made an easy target for the Japanese defenders of the island.
 During his low altitude dive, Hopping's aircraft was immediately attacked by a Japanese Zero.
 His plane was shot to pieces, & he crashed into the Pacific.
 His remains were not recovered.
 Killed along with Hopping was his gunner Radioman First Class Harold Thomas.

-His wife, Alice, was listed as next of kin.
+His wife, Alice, was listed as next of kin; she later remarried a classmate of his.
+(Information from December 1976 issue of Shipmate.)
 Hallsted's memory marker is in Arlington National Cemetery.

 USS Hopping (DE 155) was named for Hallsted; the ship was sponsored by his widow.